custom keyboard synth

 A small inventory of electronic enclosures was procured, along with a ton of paints.
 I came up with a variety of color schemes and started applying my hydro-dipping experience and techniques to the cases.
 It was so cool seeing what came out with each dip!
 Hydro-dipping is truly an awe-inspiring technique that surprises you every time with a result that can only be partially predicted (just like the forces of nature themselves; which heavily steer the process and outcome).
 I now had the knowledge and experience to put out the most affordable and heady unit possible for others that I knew had to be in the same situation as I was just a week before.

 Soon after I started selling my first controllers on eBay, the hair straightener method of pressing rosin was also just starting to become popular.
-I realized that my electronic controllers could also be applied to rosin pressing, so I began sourcing different heater coils for this purpose and developing on my own DIY plate sets.
+I realized that my electronic controllers could also be applied to rosin pressing, so I began sourcing different heating coils for this purpose and developing on my own DIY plate sets.
 I had a grow space at the time, so it naturally made a lot of sense to also try to rig up my own set of plates and test out this new and awesome #dabtech that made it much more safe and accessible to process one’s own flower at home on a relatively small budget.

 Long story short: I lacked the proper metal machining tools that other rosin platen manufacturers were using.
 Since I was much less capable in this area compared to e-nail controllers, I dropped the rosin plate production.
 I also no longer had a good grow space, and therefore not much material to press and test my plates on.